LeanerCloud/AutoSpotting/README.md

 --tags ResourceId=my-auto-scaling-group,ResourceType=auto-scaling-group,Key=spot-enabled,Value=true,PropagateAtLaunch=false
 ```

-##### Note #####

-* the above instructions use the eu-west-1 AWS region as an example.
+**Note:** the above instructions use the eu-west-1 AWS region as an example.
 Depending
 on where your groups are defined, you may need to use a different region,
 since as mentioned before, your environments may be located anywhere.

 This needs to be done for every single AutoScaling group where you want it
 enabled, otherwise the group is ignored.
 If you have lots of groups you may